Chapter 15 End-to-end testing

 What we should do instead is to create a new supervised application where we can attach the PubSub to the supervision tree and hold the system-wide structs(like TradeEvent) so every app can depend on it instead of each other:

-16.8 Introduce the Core application
+15.8 Introduce the Core application

-Let’s start with create a new application:
+Let’s start by creating a new application:

 $ cd apps